Jalisco Mexican Food: Dishes that Will Enchant You

 Jericalla

-In the 19th century, in the old San Juan de Dios neighborhood it was pretty common to see orphans from Cabañas Hospice eating a tiny little dish made of milk, eggs, vanilla, cinnamon, and sugar.
-Nuns of that place used to make Jericalla for the children and once you taste it, for sure we can understand why they loved it.
+In the 19th century, in the old San Juan de Dios neighborhood, it was common to see orphans from Cabañas Hospice eating a tiny little dish made of milk, eggs, vanilla, cinnamon, and sugar.
+Nuns from that place used to make Jericalla for the children, and once you taste it, you can understand why they loved it.

 jalisco mexican food jericalla

 The marinade is key: its preparation includes orange juice, pasilla chili (type of chili), and tomato.
-After marinating them, you can put them on the grill or charcoal; They are perfect for having a beer on a very hot day.🦐 Try this perfect dish here: Amazing Horseback Riding and Swimming in Vallarta’s Beach (Group / 3h)
+After marinating them, you can put them on the grill or charcoal.
+They are a perfect combination with a beer on a very hot day.🦐 Try this perfect dish here: Amazing Horseback Riding and Swimming in Vallarta’s Beach (Group / 3h)

 jalisco mexican food shrimp